animo/siera-cli/README.md

 The `--copy` flag will copy the invite URL to your clipboard so it can easily be pasted in the toolbox

-Optionally, add the `--quiet` flag to suppress output to stdout.
+Replace `--verbose` with `--quiet` to suppress non-essential output to stdout.

 For more options under the `connections invite` subcommand see: